Diamonds in the Rough

 Year Released: 2014

 The first game in the Infamous series to release on PS4, Infamous: Second Son marked a departure for the franchise.
-Gone was the stoic character of Cole MacGrath, replaced by spunky and edgy Delsin Rowe, voiced by none other than the ever-popular Troy Baker.
+Gone was the stoic character of Cole MacGrath, instead replaced by spunky and edgy Delsin Rowe, voiced by none other than the ever-popular Troy Baker.
 With a new character came a unique story and subtitle, as well as a change in setting: the city of Seattle.
-Furthermore, with the transition to new hardware brought with it a powerful new engine and the promise of new gameplay mechanics.
+Furthermore, with the transition to new hardware came a powerful, cutting-edge engine and the promise of unprecedented gameplay mechanics.

 Tying this brilliant narrative together is combat and city-traversal that feels vastly superior to the gameplay found in previous Infamous games.
 Sucker Punch did a fantastic job designing smoke and neon powers that not only are satisfying to use, but look fantastic thanks to the added horsepower of the PS4 hardware.
 Whether sifting through vents during combat in order to get the jump on an enemy soldier, or running up the sides of a skyscraper at lighting speed to reach a nearby collectible, I always felt empowered as Delsin, and relished the chance to put my skills to the test during some of the game’s more challenging moments.